 appeal decisions regarding their planned services or their eligibility for such services.

 Applicant and customer rights applicable to each VR program are summarized in a brochure titled Vocational Rehabilitation Appeal Procedures - Can We Talk?
 (PDF).
-A copy of the brochure is to be provided to the customer, at a minimum:
+A copy of the brochure is to be provided to the customer, including those who are potentially eligible, at a minimum:

-at application;
+at application (or when the VR1820 is completed for potentially eligible customers);

 at the time of initial plan development or IPE amendment;